poetapp/documentation/about-poet/how-does-poet-work.md

 #### Explorer Web

 In order to easily view claims and content on the Po.et Network, [Explorer Web](https://github.com/poetapp/explorer-web) is a web front-end linked to a node that can retrieve and display those claims and works.

+Frost Web and Explorer Web will soon be merged into a single integrated web application that will also enable non-technical users to register claims on the Po.et Network.

 ### The Future of Po.et